-The Caloundra RSL Sub-Branch and Council invite the community to have your say on the proposed location of two bronze statues.
-Click on the poll below.
+In 2021, the Caloundra RSL Sub-Branch and Council invited the community to have their say on the proposed location of two bronze statues.

 The proposed location for the statues is within an existing garden area at Kings Beach.
 This adjoins a main pedestrian thoroughfare.
-The installation of the statues involve the removal of the existing tree and landscaping.
-New landscaping will be planted with the statues.
+The installation of the statues involved the removal of the existing tree and landscaping and new landscaping will be planted with the statues.
 View the proposed location below.

 Where to from here